developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>

 ####Description
-By default if you have enabled the Scanner on a page, through either JavaScript or Ruby and navigate to a new page the Scanner will automatically disable.
-To override this behavior you can set this option to false and once enabled the Scanner will remain so in the foreground application until you disable it.
+If a scanner is enabled on a page and the user navigates to a new page, the scanner is automatically disabled by default.
+To override this behavior, set this option to false.
+The scanner will remain in the foreground application until disabled.

 ####Params
 <p><strong>Default:</strong> true</p>

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.disableScannerDuringNavigate</code>
 * Default Instance: This property can be accessed via the default instance object of this class.